 And that’s the case with us as well.
 It’s not unusual that conversations in Fleep carry on during non-working hours in the evening or even on weekends.
 It’s up to the team members to decide whether they’ll respond right away or when the new workday starts, different people have different approaches, but the conversations stay there, always in sight, whenever you sign in.

-With Fleep it’s easy to see who has already read the messages and who’s currently active in the chat as well.
+With Fleep it’s easy to see who has read the messages and who’s currently active in the chat as well (with our Presence features).
 This adds speed and relevance to the lean development efforts.

 Bringing the team together